-Nowadays, digital tools offer a new form of social support, though no clear definitions exist for this type, given the diversity of tools.
-Digital tools have been tested for providing social support (i.e., online social support), and evidence suggests a similar mechanism influencing health outcomes for older adults [12] through companionship, coordination, maintaining ties, and casual conversations.
-However, digital tools also present challenges.
-Both negative and positive effects are observed for older workers, and research do not always differentiate between effects for older adults and older workers.
-For example, Nimrod [13] describes technostress because of interactions with information and communication technology (ICT), which can threaten older adult’s well-being.
-Alcover et al.[14] argue that digitalisation (i.e., Artificial Intelligence (AI), robotics, automation) increases job insecurity or negatively affects older workers’ wellbeing, as they often lack ICT skills or need more time to solve tasks involving ICT compared to younger workers.
-Finally, other research results indicate that social support helps older adults learn to use digital tools (i.e., tablet computers) [15].
+According to LaMeres [16], digital technologies are used for data manipulation, storage, transmission, and processing in digital format, all aimed at enhancing quality of life (e.g., web-based platforms, smartphones, computers, digital cameras, digital videos/audios, etc.).
+These technologies are increasinly recognised as offering a new form of social support, although no clear definitions exist for this type due to the diversity of technologies involved.
+In this respect, , digital technologieshave been examined as vehicles for providing new form of social support. (i.e., online social support), and evidence suggests that they influence health outcomes for older adults in similar ways to traditional forms of support [17] through companionship, coordination, maintaining ties, and casual conversations.
+However, digital technologiesalso present challenges.
+Both negative and positive effects are observed for older workers, and research does not always differentiate between effects for older adults and older workers.
+For example, Nimrod [18] describes technostress because of interactions with information and communication technology (ICT), which can threaten older adult’s well-being.
+Alcover et al.[19] argue that digitalisation (i.e., Artificial Intelligence (AI), robotics, automation) increases job insecurity or negatively affects older workers’ wellbeing, as they often lack ICT skills or need more time to solve tasks involving ICT compared to younger workers.
+Finally, other research results indicate that social support helps older adults learn to use digital technologies (i.e., tablet computers) [20].

-Nick et al. [16] propose measuring online social support, categorising it based on its functional roles and purposes.
+Nick et al. [21] propose measuring online social support, categorising it based on its functional roles and purposes.
 They identify four types of online social support from previous theory and research: esteem/emotional support, social companionship, informational support, and instrumental support.
 Esteem/emotional support involves conveying acceptance, intimacy, care, liking, respect, and similar emotions through verbal and nonverbal cues.
 Social companionship support fosters a sense of belonging through actions that express inclusiveness or involve spending time together.
 Informational support encompasses sharing advice, feedback, knowledge, and resources.
-Instrumental support pertains to providing practical aid, such as financial assistance, material help, task assistance, and taking on responsibilities.
-Current online social support theoretical guidelines draw upon previous influential perspectives, as many digital tools now provide social support.
-For example, apps based on AI can support online older adults daily, such as by tracking and monitoring health indicators and cognition [17].
+Instrumental support refers to the provision of practical assistance, including financial assistance, material help, task assistance, and taking on responsibilities.
+Current theoretical frameworks of online social support build on previous influential perspectives, as many digital technologiesnow provide social support.
+For example, AI-based applications (apps) can assist older adults in their daily lives, for instance, by tracking and monitoring health indicators and cognitive functioning [22].

-Early research on social support in online environments reveals mixed effects [18].
+Early research on social support in online environments reveals mixed effects [23].
 Findings suggest that social support via email and online chat is critical for health indicators, but social conditions influence media choice, and individuals continually assess the appropriateness of the social context.
-Francis et al. [19] uncovered in their qualitative analysis that coping with technical issues from regular ICT use also provides opportunities for both online and traditional social support.
+Francis et al. [24] uncovered in their qualitative analysis that coping with technical issues from regular ICT use also provides opportunities for both online and traditional social support.